Pass the Pie, Please

 They obliged.
 On Thanksgiving Day, we served others.
-However, they snuck in a family celebration the next day.
-We had our own holiday meal together – turkey, stuffing and pies.
+However, they snuck into a family celebration the next day.
+We had our own holiday meal together – turkey, stuffing, and pies.
 I brought the pies.
 Because Dad could not enjoy his favorite minced meat and Reat couldn’t have his favorite strawberry rhubarb, I brought and ate both of those, too.
 Indulging in what they couldn’t, helped me get a stomach ache and find a little joy.

 In 2014, I simply did not want to experience a Christmas morning without Reat.

 As a Christian, I celebrate Christmas.
 Christmas Eve has always been important and the family traditions we created for our family of four were the same every year.
 Our extended family attended a 5 pm Christmas Eve service together and were honored to walk the “light of Christ” into the sanctuary.